As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Labradorite is an affordable gemstone; however, some extraordinary varieties, like spectrolite and Oregon sunstone, can command the highest prices.
 The main factor is a play of color effect, but some additional details will surprise you.

 There are five value factors of labradorite.
 The main factor is the presence of iridescence or play of color.
-The following factors are the colors of iridescence, the pattern they occur in, the background color that contrasts the iridescence, and craftsmanship.
+The following factors are the colors of iridescence, their pattern, the background color that contrasts the iridescence, and craftsmanship.

 Play of color (iridescence)